mahdi-shafiei/STAT-4830/README.md

 ### Rules

-- **Group Size**: 3–4 students.
+- **Group size**: 3–4 students.
 This fosters collaboration while keeping the workload balanced.
-- **LLM Usage**: You should use large language models in your work to help with writing, brainstorming, and coding.
+- **LLM usage**: You should use large language models in your work to help with writing, brainstorming, and coding.
 But verify outputs critically—don’t rely on them blindly.

 By developing your projects in iterative steps, you will receive feedback multiple times and have a better chance of creating something valuable.
 This also help me shape the course content based on your areas of interest, ensuring that lectures and assignments align well with your goals.